emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 }
 ```

-Josh then comes along and purchases the NFT on marketplace A for 1 Axion.
+Josh then comes along and purchases the NFT on marketplace A for 1 Fermi.
 This would take the sale down from the marketplace A and clear the list of approved accounts.
-Marketplace B, however, still has the token listed for sale for 1 Axion and has no way of knowing that the token was purchased on marketplace A by Josh.
+Marketplace B, however, still has the token listed for sale for 1 Fermi and has no way of knowing that the token was purchased on marketplace A by Josh.
 The new token struct would look as follows:

 ```
 Token: {